 The use of hot or cold packs is still somewhat debatable.
 Some believe that the swelling/inflammation process is nature’s way of reducing range of motion to allow your body to heal, and that the swelling itself contains the nutrients needed to heal properly.
 Therefore, do not become overly reliant on either ice or heat.
 The use of either ice or hot packs is very safe and you should consider them as a first-line treatment.
 If pain persists, see your doctor or therapist.

-Ice and Heat for Neck Pain Overview
+Ice and Heat for Neck Pain Background

 For decades, the advice has been to use ice packs for acute injuries, trauma or pain, and typically heat after about three days.
 It makes sense: ice may reduce inflammation and swelling, slow the conduction of pain impulses and hopefully reduce pain.
 Heat is thought to increase blood flow and relax muscles.